-A has purchased a truck from B, which turns out to be defective.
+- 1. A has purchased from B a truck, which turns out to be defective.
 A notifies B of the defects, but because of other pending contracts between A and B, A does not press the matter for 24 months.
 Finally, negotiations between A and B on other contracts having broken down, B turns down a request by A to cure the defects asserting that the defects were caused by A's mishandling of the truck.
 A, after a futile letter, serves a writ of complaint addressed to B by depositing this brief with the clerk of a competent court.
-Under the procedural law of country X, this is sufficient to commence a litigation about the respective claim(s) of A. The running of the limitation period is suspended, until a final decision has been handed down, i.e. not only a decision of the court of first instance, but also, if allowed, an appeal to a higher court was pursued and finally decided, or the parties have reached a settlement or the plaintiff has withdrawn his complaint, if this, under the respective domestic procedural law, is regarded as an end of the litigation.
+Under the procedural law of country X, this is sufficient to commence a litigation about the respective claim(s) of A. The running of the period of limitation is suspended, until a final decision has been handed down, i.e. not only a decision of the court of first instance, but also, if allowed, an appeal to a higher court was pursued and finally decided, or the parties have reached a settlement or the plaintiff has withdrawn his complaint, if this, under the respective domestic procedural law, is regarded as an end of the litigation. - 2.
+A has raised its claims under an asserted warranty either as a counter-claim or by way of set-off against B's claim for the purchase price, which B has sued for in a litigation commenced by it by filing a complaint in the manner required by the procedural law of the respective country of the competent court.
+The period of limitation for A's warranty claims is suspended until there is a final decision on its counter-claim or a settlement or a withdrawal of his defence.